The Last Comic Standing

 Carr, from the Bronx, easily got the crowd in the mood for a great night of fun, quickly moving around on the stage and sharing her sheer joy of performing.

-Her credits include independent films comic3_luhrs1_raymond_schungelpand performances on BET’s “Comic View”, “Martin Lawrence Presents 1st Amendment Stand Up” and her signature song “The Fat Girl’s National Anthem.”
+Her credits include independent films and performances on BET’s “Comic View”, “Martin Lawrence Presents 1st Amendment Stand Up” and her signature song “The Fat Girl’s National Anthem.”

 Rocky LaPorte followed with a comedy style reminiscent of the bygone Vaudeville or Catskill comics, playing slightly slow-witted, often confused and innocent, and telling lots of quick one or two-line jokes.